jiho/discus/doc/User Guide.markdown

 When the larva is followed on every frame (i.e. when `sub` is not used with the action `larva`), the trajectory, swimming directions, and swimming seeds are computed.
 Swimming directions can radically change from one second to the next so they are independent and do not require subsampling.

+In addition, to erase small scale variability and compensate somehow for errors/uncertainety while tracking the larvae or in the measurements of the compass, angles (of both position and direction) can be binned on a certain interval.
+This is done using the `bin` option, followed by the angle (in degrees) over which the data should be binned

+	./bb stats -bin 5 12

+`bin` equals 0 by default, which results in no binning.

 The result of the statistical analysis is a table such as this one

 	  trackNb correction   n      mean resample.lag     variance          R